Julia Hahn

-Julia Aviva Hahn (born April 1, 1991) is an American writer.
-Between 2017 and 2021, she was deputy communications director in the Trump White House.
+Julia Aviva Hahn (born April 1, 1991) is an American writer and political advisor.
+She currently serves as Assistant Secretary for Public Affairs at the United States Department of Treasury.
+She previously served as Deputy White House Communications Director in the first Trump administration.

 Early life

 Hahn was born to a Jewish family, and grew up in Beverly Hills.
 She attended Harvard-Westlake School in Los Angeles.
 Her grandfather is Harold Honickman, the head of a successful soft-drink bottling company, who in 2002 was estimated to be worth $850 million.

 Hahn attended the University of Chicago, studying philosophy.
 While a student, she also studied in Paris.
 Hahn's senior thesis at the University of Chicago was on "issues at the intersection of psychoanalysis and post-Foucauldian philosophical inquiry".

 Career

 Hahn started her career as producer for The Laura Ingraham Show, eventually becoming executive producer of the show.
 Hahn then became press secretary for Virginia Congressman Dave Brat.

 In 2015, Hahn began working at Breitbart News as a writer.
+During her tenure at Breitbart, she wrote headlines such as "Republican-Led Congress Oversees Large-Scale Importation of Somali Migrants."
 She followed Steve Bannon to the White House, becoming his deputy policy strategist.
-She remained in the White House after Bannon's departure and worked in a communications position.
-She wrote headlines such as "Republican-Led Congress Oversees Large-Scale Importation of Somali Migrants."
+She remained in the White House after Bannon's departure.
+In August 2020, Hahn served as Deputy White House Communications Director.

-According to The New York Times, on entering the White House at age 25, Hahn's financial disclosure forms indicate she had some $1.5 million in stocks including investments in PepsiCo and the State of Israel, as well as a Custodial Bank Account for minors containing between $500,000–$1 million.
+According to The New York Times, on entering the White House at age 25, Hahn's financial disclosure forms indicate she had some $1.5 million in stocks including investments in PepsiCo and the State of Israel Bond, as well as a Custodial Bank Account for minors containing between $500,000–$1 million.

 In August 2020, The New York Times reported that Hahn compiled White House Press Secretary Kayleigh McEnany's briefing binder for her White House press briefings.

-In January 2021, Hahn was hired on U.S. Senator Bill Hagerty's staff.
+In January 2021, Hahn was hired to U.S. Senator Bill Hagerty's staff, where she served as Deputy Chief of Staff for Communications.

+In February 2025, she was appointed to the United States Department of Treasury by Secretary Scott Bessent.
+She currently serves as Assistant Secretary for Public Affairs.